LiYouru0228/MSCL/README.md

 ```

 ## Statements
-This open demo implementation is used for academic research only and not represent any real business situation in MYBank, Ant Group.
+This open demo implementation is used for academic research only.